mIRC-Scripters/mirckb/docs/source/beginner/variables.rst

    //var -s %a a,%b b,%ab,%a%b | unset -s %a $+ %b

-You might expect this to evaluate %b and stick its content to plain text “%a”, just like in //var -s %a $+ %b, but it won’t, mIRC won’t evaluate %b at all, thinking it’s a seperate variable name you want to unset as well, unsetting the wrong %a%b instead of %ab.
+You might expect this to evaluate %b and stick its content to plain text "%a", just like in //var -s %a $+ %b, but it won't, mIRC won't evaluate %b at all, thinking it's a seperate variable name you want to unset as well, unsetting the wrong %a%b instead of %ab.

 To workaround this problem, you must use evaluation brackets to force the evaluation: